Partially Stochastic Infinitely Deep Bayesian Neural Networks: Experiments

 \subsection{Ablation Studies}

-Here, we explore the sensitivity of the PSDE-BNN model with vertical separation of the weights to key hyperparameters.
-We determine the impact of the stochasticity ratio, which modulates the duration of stochastic dynamics in our framework, and the KL coefficient on model performance ($\kappa$ in \eqref{eq:elbo}).
+Here, we explore the sensitivity of the PSDE-BNN model with a vertical separation of the weights to key hyperparameters.
+We determine the impact of the stochasticity ratio, which modulates the duration of stochastic dynamics in our framework, and the KL coefficient ($\kappa$ in \eqref{eq:elbo}) on model performance.

 The ablation studies (Table \ref{tab: ablation} in Appendix \ref{app: train-plots}), show no correlation between the stochasticity ratio and downstream performance or uncertainty metrics (ECEs and entropy).
 This is consistent with the literature in partially stochastic networks, where several approaches achieve competitive uncertainty representations with only the last discrete layer of the network being stochastic (e.g. using Laplace approximation or HMC) demonstrating that a small subset of stochastic weights suffices (\citealt{daxberger2022laplace, duranmartin2021efficient, immer2021improving, antorán2023samplingbased}).
 However, higher stochasticity ratios increase computation times.
 Given the lack of performance trade-off, the stochasticity ratio in our optimal model is set to 10\%.
-Moreover, we find that increasing the order of $\kappa$ to $10^{-2}$ leads to an enhanced learning rate, but at the cost of numerical instability during training.
+Moreover, we find that increasing the order of $\kappa$ to $10^{-2}$ leads to an enhanced learning rate but at the cost of numerical instability during training.
 In contrast, decreasing the order of $\kappa$ to $10^{-4}$ makes the training of the models converge slower.
 Given this trade-off, we conclude that the default value of $\kappa = 10^{-3}$ is the most versatile (see Appendix \ref{app: train-plots}).